OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 Contributing to OpenZeppelin
 =======

 We really appreciate and value contributions to OpenZeppelin.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Contribution guidelines

 Smart contracts manage value and are highly vulnerable to errors and attacks.
-We have very strict guidelines, please make sure to review them: ["Contribution guidelines wiki entry"](https://github.com/OpenZeppelin/openzeppelin-solidity/wiki/Contribution-guidelines).
+We have very strict [guidelines], please make sure to review them!

 ## Creating Pull Requests (PRs)

 As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.

-*IMPORTANT*
-* Please see ["Git flow wiki entry"](https://github.com/OpenZeppelin/openzeppelin-solidity/wiki/Git-flow) for understanding how to use branches in this repository.

 ## A typical workflow